florianakos/file-monitor-service/README.md

 $ sudo apt install ansible -y
 ```

-Next you need to clone this repository to the same Ansible Master node and set up the Slave hosts which will be configured via SSH process.
+Then on the Ansible master node you need to set up the Slave hosts which will be configured via SSH process.
 To do this edit the file: `/etc/ansible/hosts` and put there:

 ```bash
 host1 ansible_host=192.168.56.5
 host2 ansible_host=192.168.56.6
 ```

-You will need to generate an SSH keypair and install it to the remote machines via the below command:
+You will also need to create an SSH key pair an and install it as trusted key to the remote machines via the below command:

 ```bash
 $ ssh-copy-id -i path/to/ssh/id.pub 'username'@192.168.56.5